HamAndEggs/seabang/README.md

     return EXIT_SUCCESS;
 }
 ```
 Then make source file executable and your done.
-You can not run your c/c++ source files.
+You can now run your c/c++ source files.